oracle/nosql-node-sdk/doc/guides/connect-cloud.md

-always explicitly specify the {@link Config}#serviceType property, but in cases such in code snippets above where the configuration contains the region, where configuration has *auth* object that contains *iam* property or where initial configuraiton is not provided (because the region is specified in OCI configuration file) the service type will be deduced by the driver.
+always explicitly specify the {@link Config}#serviceType property, but in cases such in code snippets above where the configuration contains the region, where configuration has *auth* object that contains *iam* property or where an initial configuration is not provided (because the region is specified in OCI configuration file) the service type will be deduced by the driver.
 See {@link ServiceType} for details.